csgillespie/plmcmc/examples/README.md

 =========

 The examples in this directory can all be run using the R `plmcmc` package.
-However, you may need to download the data sets separately and add them to the directory `inputs` (which you will have to create.)
+However, you will need to download some of the data sets separately and add them to the directory `input/` (which you will have to create).

 1. Citations: Download the data from author's [website](http://physics.bu.edu/~redner/projects/citation/isi.html)
 1. Github: Download the data from author's [website](https://github.com/blog/466-the-2009-github-contest)